Stefanie Kool, Psy.D.

 Dr. Moore completed her undergraduate work at Harvard University, in Boston, MA and spent many years

-working in community mental health settings before completing her doctorate at Alliant International University in San Diego, CA. Dr. Moore has extensive experience in exploring the benefits of utilizing positive psychology concepts for the purposes of healing and recovery in undeserved and underrepresented communities.
+working in community mental health settings before completing her doctorate at Alliant International University in San Diego, CA. Dr. Moore has extensive experience in exploring the benefits of utilizing positive psychology concepts for the purposes of healing and recovery in underserved and underrepresented communities.
 Her dissertation was a mixed-method study examining the relationship between Self-Compassion and Posttraumatic Growth in Individuals who have Experienced Chronic Homelessness.
 Dr. Moore’s research and clinical interests include LGBTQ+ specific issues, resilience and growth after traumatic life experiences, the impact of self-compassion on the management of chronic pain, the utilization of expressive arts on healing, existential and humanistic treatment modalities.
 She approaches therapy from an integrative framework, incorporating multiple therapeutic interventions such as DBT, ACT, Mindfulness-Based Approaches, Self-Compassion, Motivational Interviewing and CBT.
 Dr. Moore emphasizes client-driven treatment and prioritizes empowerment from a strength-based foundation.

 Kami O'Connell, LMFT